Taking a Soil Sample

 - Use a clean garden trowel or shovel to collect the samples.
 It is important to use clean sampling tools.
 If you have recently fertilized or applied Pesticides wait a few weeks to take the sample as this will impact the results.
 Try to gather soil from the surface to a depth of about 6 inches(2 to 3 inches in a lawn area) from several spots in the area to be tested 10-12 is ideal.
 Keep track of which area of your property you are testing (front lawn, north border, vegetable garden etc.).
 Its also best to sample specific areas separately such as vegetable garden, lawn etc. as they have different needs.

 - Mix the samples in a clean container.
 The sample should not be wet if so wait for a drier period to take it.
 Place at least two cups of the mixed soil in a plastic ziploc bag.
 Write on the bag when the sample was taken, where taken and what is being grown(vegetables ,lawn etc.)

-- The results will be mailed to you and a copy sent to the extension office in a couple of weeks with detailed nutrient levels and recommendations on adding soil amendments.
+- The results will be emailed to you and a copy sent to the extension office in a couple of weeks with detailed nutrient levels and recommendations on adding soil amendments.